 An overview is given on two experiments, a controlled pit study and a transportation application in subasphalt soils.
 Both experiments show that common-offset ground-penetrating radar (GPR) reflection data can be used to estimate θv to a high degree of accuracy.
 The methodology developed in these two experiments provides a technique for obtaining quick, noninvasive, accurate, and high-resolution estimates of θv.

-K. R. Grote et al., "GPR Monitoring of Volumetric Water Content in Soils Applied to Highway Construction and Maintenance," Leading Edge (Tulsa, OK), vol. 21, no. 5, pp. 482-485, Society of Exploration Geophysicists, May 2002.
+K. R. Grote et al., "GPR Monitoring of Volumetric Water Content in Soils Applied to Highway Construction and Maintenance," Leading Edge, vol. 21, no. 5, pp. 482 - 485, Society of Exploration Geophysicists, May 2002.

 Geosciences and Geological and Petroleum Engineering